Inter-Slice Mobility Management in 5G: Motivations, Standard Principles, Challenges and Research Directions: Introduction

 It has been recognized that mobility management in a sliced network requires new protocols \cite{NetSlicingSURVEY2017, IntComputing2017}.
 However, in the contemporary research, only limited efforts have been made on the problem of inter-slice mobility management \cite{Zhang2017, Yousaf2017}.
-These solutions, however, only give basic guidelines, and do not provide any specific framework or a protocol for inter-slice mobility management.
+These solutions only give basic guidelines, and do not provide any specific framework or protocol for inter-slice mobility management.

-In general, for the inter-slice mobility management solutions to be of practical significance, they ought to comply standard practices.
-In this regard, these solutions are expected to comply with the standard principles of the network slicing framework specified by the 3rd Generation Partnership Project (3GPP).
-The 3GPP network slicing framework is based on a novel Service-based Architecture (SBA), which is seen as a first practical step towards realization of network slicing.
-This framework, however, does not inherently support inter-slice handovers.
+The practical significance of inter-slice mobility management solutions requires them to comply with standard practices.
+In this regard, these solutions are required to be in compliance with the standard principles of the network slicing framework as specified by the 3GPP.
+The standard 3GPP network slicing framework, from architectural and operational perspective, is mainly concentrated on 5G core network, as will be discussed later.
+A novel Service-Based Architecture (SBA) at 5G core network provides the basis for network slicing.
+At the Radio Access Network (RAN) level, traffic/QoS differentiation among different service flows is applied to support slicing.

+The 3GPP network slicing framework does not inherently support inter-slice handovers.
 That is, the session continuation support among slices is not specified.
 As a result, when a user/UE wishes to change its slice, its ongoing session at its current slice is released before it can be re-established over an alternate slice.
-Apart from that, other key features such as mechanisms for inter-slice handover decision, among others, are also necessary.

-In this vein, this article aims to identify the key technical gaps and challenges for inter-slice mobility as per current 3GPP specifications.
-Hereinafter, we use the term “inter-slice switching” to refer to the process of user/UE switching (or changing) slices without session transfer among slices (as per the current standard procedures).
-The terms “inter-slice handover” and “inter-slice mobility management” are used interchangeably to refer to the process when a user/UE moves among slices with seamless continuation of its ongoing session.
+Apart from that, mechanisms for inter-slice handover decision are also necessary, among other key features.
+In this vein, this article aims to identify key technical gaps and challenges for inter-slice mobility as per the current 3GPP specifications (Release 16).
+Hereinafter, we use the term \textit{inter-slice switching} to refer to the process of UE switching (or changing) slices without session continuation.
+The terms \textit{inter-slice handover} and \textit{inter-slice mobility management} are used interchangeably to refer to the process when a UE moves among slices with seamless continuation of its ongoing session.